ceciliachiar/Sandboxes/README.md

 This is a notebook containing the hands-on exercises for the e-learning course developed by QPlayLearn "Quantum Computing - the soft way".

-Here the details on the environment where the notebook was built (qiskit version 1.3.2)
+Here the details on the environment where the notebook was built (qiskit version 1.3.2 qiskit-aer version 0.16)

 ```bash
 conda create env sandboxes python=3.9.21